PantherParade/Minimal-OS/README.md

 ## Development

-Minimal OS was developed with the assistance of AI coding tools and then extensively reviewed, tested, debugged, and refined through repeated real-world use on supported iPod hardware.
+Minimal OS was developed with the assistance of AI coding tools and extensively reviewed, tested, debugged, and refined through repeated real-world use on supported iPod hardware.

-It remains beta software, so bugs may still be present.

 ## Rockbox